 The syringomyeli found the perfect spot to cause the maximum damage and pain.
 It wouldn't be enough of a challenge to this stubborn and competitive s.o.b otherwise ;) I've had to experience too many times exactely how much the human body can withstand and I've been on the other side atleast five times and I'm on a touch and go a little to often nowadays when the pain and lack of sleep takes its toll.
 If I were a dog I'd been put to sleep years ago but I'm not in the mood for the afterlife quite yet ;)

-Being a quadriplegic, after a diving accident in my youth with a C4-C5 neck injury and having had way too many complications and accidents afterwards resulting in five operations and a C2-C6 rigid surgery and a world of pain, of course I shouldn't be doing this anymore :).
+Being a quadriplegic, after a diving accident in my youth with a C4-C5 neck injury and having had way too many complications and accidents afterwards resulting in five operations and a C2-C6 arthrodesis neck and a world of pain, of course I shouldn't be doing this anymore :).
 But it is simply too fascinating to keep me away and I have been able to come up with new ways of using the hardware and software to produce the images you find here.